 - You are headed up Mt Everest

-The Torchlight 20 is not made for wintry and uber-cold conditions.
+The Big Agnes Torchlight Camp 20 sleeping bag is not made for wintry and uber-cold conditions.
 If you take this sleeping bag up the top of a cold mountain, it could get dangerous.
 Instead, go and find a good quality winter sleeping bag.

 - You don’t carrying mind a little weight

-Big Agnes Torchlight 20 – Key Features and Performance Breakdown
+Big Agnes Torchlight 20 Sleeping Bag – Key Features and Performance Breakdown

 Price: $400 USD